BendyLand/blbuild/README.md

 This tool relies on a configuration file called `blbuild.toml`.
 If this file does not exist, the program will prompt you for all of the necessary information, then generate the file for you.

-Currently, there are a few ways to interact with the CLI:
-(For these examples '`blbuild`' is going to act as the CLI command.)
+Currently, there are a few ways to interact with the CLI (For these examples '`blbuild`' is going to act as the CLI command.):

 ### Build Project Directly
  - `blbuild`: You can run the tool without any arguments.